In every artwork, my aim is to do something visually arresting and thought-provoking, something to make viewers want to

 For me, style and media are secondary.
-Diverse manifestations of traditional art (figurative, abstract, painting, drawing, sculpture...) all have their attractions and their strengths.
+Diverse art forms (figurative, abstract, painting, drawing, sculpture...) all have their attractions and their strengths.
 I indulge my inclination to practice any and all of them.
 One day I might work on a figurative painting and the next do something totally abstract, something painterly one day and something flat with hard edges the next.
 There may be pros and cons to this approach but I find it gives me the greatest outlet for personal expression...and according to my own rules..

 In figurative work, the inherent power of recognizable images helps to make paintings that evoke a psychological response and an instinctive perception of meaning.
 The innumerable subjects available (athletes, dancers, horses...myth, history, politics...) each offer a unique perfection and set of contextual implications to be explored.

 In the abstractions, I rely solely on visual characteristics (color, shape, line...) to communicate an idea or a perception.
 Sometimes I start with a concept such as balance or upheaval and develop abstract elements to express that.
 Other times, I start with a few basic components and then, in an action-and-response process of laying down paint, follow where they lead me - always with an eye towards creating movement, space and feeling.

 Regardless of style or method, the challenge of capturing a moment, an emotion or a thought and presenting it in a way that others will appreciate is exhilarating!

 When that is accomplished, when a viewer’s reaction is “Wow!” and that person wants to ponder and savor the work, then I consider it successful.